Lion dance: Green Lion

+Other lion dance styles

+Vietnam

+In Vietnamese, the term "múa sư tử" refers to the northern style of Chinese lion dance, while "múa lân" is commonly used for the southern style.

+The word "lân" originates from "kỳ lân" (qilin), making "múa lân" a general term for the arts.
+It is believed that various types of lion dance were introduced to Vietnam over time by Chinese traders and migrants, and were gradually adapted into Vietnamese cultural practices.

-Most lions in Vietnam resemble the Southern Lion, specifically Fut San style – they are part of the Chinese Southern Lion tradition but have acquired local characteristics with differences in appearance.
-In the past, costumes more similar to the Qilin were used, but today, many troupes buy lion costumes from China, unaware of the subtle differences that set the Lion Dance and Qilin Dance apart.
-There are nevertheless distinct local forms that differ significantly in appearance and performance, for example the lion dances of the Tay and Nung minority people.
-A court version of the dance is performed at the Duyet Thi Duong Theatre within the ground of the royal palace in Huế.
+There are distinct local forms that differ in appearance and performance, for example, the lion dances of the Tày and Nùng minority people.
+A court version of the dance is performed at the Duyet Thi Duong Theatre within the grounds of the royal palace in Huế.

-The dance is performed primarily at traditional festivals such as Tết Nguyên Đán and Tết Trung Thu, as well as during other occasions such as the opening of a new business, birthdays, and weddings.
-The dance is typically accompanied by martial artists and acrobatics.
-A feature of the Vietnamese unicorn dance is its dance partner Ông Địa or the spirit of the earth, depicted as a large bellied, broadly grinning man holding a palm-leaf fan similar to the Chinese 'Big Head Buddha' (大头佛).
-The good-hearted spirit, according to popular beliefs, has the power to summon the auspicious unicorn, and thus during the dance, takes the lead in clearing the path for the unicorn.

-Japanese Lion
+Japan

-Japan has a long tradition of the lion dance and the dance is known as shishi-mai (獅子舞) in Japanese.
-It is thought to have been imported from China during the Tang dynasty, and became associated with the celebration of Buddha's Birthday.
+Japan has a long tradition of the lion dance, known as shishi-mai (獅子舞) in Japanese.
+The dance, believed to have originated in India, may have been introduced to Japan via China and Korea as part of the masked drama-dance gigaku during the Asuka period.
+It became associated with the celebration of Buddha's Birthday.
 The first lion dance recorded in Japan was at the inauguration ceremonies of Tōdai-ji in Nara in 752.
 The oldest surviving lion mask, made of paulownia wood with an articulated lower jaw, is also preserved in Tōdai-ji.
 The dance is commonly performed during the New Year to bring good luck and drive away evil spirits, and the lion dancers may be accompanied by flute and drum musicians.
 It is also performed at other festivals and celebrations.
 In some of these performances, the lions may bite people on the head to bring good luck.

-The lion dance has been completely absorbed into Japanese tradition.
+The lion dance has been absorbed into Japanese tradition.
 There are many different lion dances in Japan and the style of dancing and design of the lion may differ by region – it is believed that as many as 9,000 variations of the dance exist in the country.
 The lion dance is also used in religious Shinto festivals as part of a performing art form called kagura.
-Shishi kagura may be found in different forms - for example the daikagura which is mainly acrobatic, the yamabushi kagura, a type of theatrical performance done by yamabushi ascetics, and also in bangaku and others.
+Shishi kagura may be found in different forms – for example the daikagura which is mainly acrobatic, the yamabushi kagura, a type of theatrical performance done by yamabushi ascetics, and also in bangaku and others.
 Various forms of shishi dances are also found in noh, kabuki (where the lion dances form a group of plays termed shakkyōmono, examples include Renjishi), and bunraku theatres.